 Bigger is better right?
 Well, you don’t get a much bigger advertising opportunity than 48-Sheet or 96-Sheet billboards.
-When you are marketing a local or national level, a graphic design team that understand how to create impactful out of home advertising is critical to your projects success.
+When you are marketing at a local or national level, a graphic design team that understands how to create impactful out of home advertising is critical to your project’s success.

 We also highly recommend pairing back your billboard design to only a core focus on each design.
 Statistics show that you have approximately 6 seconds to make an impact with your Billboard design – So make it a good one!

 Billboard advertising can be a little daunting for a lot of marketers.
 Many brands may be put off because they think billboard advertising belongs to bigger brands.
 They may view it as a higher risk project than other more measurable forms of advertising, or they may think it may be outside their budget.

 In fact, billboard advertising can be a lot more affordable than people think.
 And there remain few quite so powerful means of getting your message across.

 This is where we come in, at Kaizen Brand we have expertise in all manner of outdoor advertising, our team have designed adshels, billboards and backlit light boxes for companies all across Belfast and Northern Ireland.
 These outdoor advertising opportunities are the perfect way to get your branding out there and in the face of clients, as well as potential clients who might not realise it now, but need to avail of the services and products your company offers.

 We work extensively with Clear Channel NI, Northern Ireland’s leader in outdoor advertising.
 With a diverse range of products including: billboards, Adshel Live digital screens, Adshels and retail opportunities using a partner such as Clear Channel, your brand can target specific segments of the Northern Ireland market or the entire population.

 The Do’s & Don’ts of Billboard Design